-A compromise has been adopted for the read-out speed: the chosen setup works at a read speed of 225 kPixel/sec, which implies a reading time of 43 seconds, and excellent read-out noise (4.3 e-Pixel at 225 kPix/sec reading speed and low gain).
+A compromise has been adopted for the read-out speed: the chosen setup works at a read speed of 225 kPixel/sec, which implies a reading time of 43 seconds, and excellent read-out noise (4.3 e-/Pixel at 225 kPix/sec reading speed and low gain).
 This mode is the one only offered in service mode and should remain the norm in visitor mode.
-However, in P86, a fast-readout mode will be offered in visitor mode only with a read speed of 625 kPixel/sec, which implies a reading time of about 15 seconds, a read-out noise of 5 e-/Pixel.
+However, since P86, a fast-readout mode is offered in visitor mode only with a read speed of 625 kPixel/sec, which implies a reading time of about 15 seconds, and a read-out noise of 5 e-/Pixel.
 The binning remains the same 1x1, and the gain is low.
+In addition, since P97, a slow-readout mode is offered in visitor mode only with a read speed of 50 kPixel/sec, which implies a reading time of about 180 seconds, and a read-out noise of 2.2 e-/Pixel (high gain; 1x1 binning).
 The CCD working temperature is $-120^{\circ}$ C, to minimize some of the blemishes, and to ensure negligible dark current (1 e-/Pixel/hour).